exograph/exograph/docs/docs/postgres/embeddings.md

 ### Querying entities

 Now, we can query our documents.
+Exograph's support for embeddings extends normal queries to include vector-based filtering and ordering, so once you have familiarized yourself with Exograph's querying capabilities, you can start using embeddings pretty easily.

+#### Retrieving top matching documents

 A common query with embedding is to retrieve the top matching documents.
 You can do it in Exograph with the following query:

 ```graphql
 query topThreeSimilar($searchVector: [Float!]!) {